bbauska/UofM-Inter-with-JavaScript/readme.md

 <p align="center" width="100%">
 <img src="./images/image022.png?raw=true"
   style="width:45%;"
-  alt="1.02.
-Review: DOM with Object-Oriented Programming." />
+  title="1.02 Review: DOM with Object-Oriented Programming" alt="1.02 Review: DOM with Object-Oriented Programming." />
 </p>

 I know that there was a lot I went over in this slide that maybe didn&apos;t